 The merchant took the figs and its seeds home and, together with his daughter, invented what became the jelly.

 The merchant’s daughter’s name was Ogio, or Aiyu in Mandarin, and she was put in charge of selling this newly discovered, natural treat.

-As mentioned above, today, the jelly is a popular summertime treat not only in Taiwan but in other countries in the region, such as Singapore, as well.
+Since its initial discovery in the 1800s, the jelly has become a popular summertime treat not only in Taiwan but in other countries in the region, as well—for example, Singapore!

-In Taiwan, it is often sold in night markets and tea shops to help customers cope with the heat in a natural fashion!
+In Taiwan, these treats are often sold in night markets and tea shops to help customers cope with the heat in an all-natural fashion!